bandframework/surmise/README.rst

 Dependencies
 ~~~~~~~~~~~~

-surmise is built with numpy and scipy, with an optional scikit-learn dependency.
+surmise is built with numpy, scipy, and dill, with an optional scikit-learn dependency.

-Please refer to the [project] and [project.optional-dependencies] sections of pyproject.toml
+Please refer to the [_requires] sections of setup.py for details.
-for details.

 Installation
 ~~~~~~~~~~~~